CSS RegEx Attribute Selectors

 What is RegEx?

-When I was younger and in love with all kind of programming concepts (now I’m still younger and the passion is greater), I completed the RegEx problems from hackerrank.com.
+When I was younger and in love with all kind of programming concepts (now I’m still younger, but the passion is greater), I completed the RegEx problems from hackerrank.com.

 As a side note, without any advertising, if you want to be in shape or to get in shape, I recommend you to choose some courses from hackerrank.com.
 You can choose other websites or even YouTube, but make sure you’re eager to learn new things.